 The Water Cycle – Lesson ideas for stop motion

 Watch my animation ‘The Water Cycle’ once through.
-See below for the video.
+(See below)

 For discussion after viewing: